Sing Our Own Song

-"Sing Our Own Song" is a song and single written and performed by British group UB40.
-It featured backing singers Jaki Graham, Mo Birch and Ruby Turner and was the ninth and final track on their album Rat in the Kitchen.
-Released in 1986 it reached 5, on the UK charts, staying for nine weeks.
-It made 1 on the Dutch charts in 1986.
+"Sing Our Own Song" is a song written and performed by British reggae group UB40.
+It features backing singers Jaki Graham, Mo Birch and Ruby Turner and appeared as the ninth and final track on their seventh album, Rat in the Kitchen (1986).
+Released in 1986, it reached number five on the UK Singles Chart and became a number-one hit in the Netherlands.

 The song was written as an anti-apartheid song and was censored in South Africa.
 Featuring the ANC rallying cry of "Amandla Awethu", it is considered a protest song of the time.